ricardoiarced/namaste-react/notes-episode-2-ignite-our-app/notes-episode-2.md

 2. Binding with this keyword: When you use the this keyword inside a method and you return it, and then you call the object with the method attached to it, you will get the Window object (The global object).
 We can say that it is bound to the surrounding scope where the function expression is.
 It is referring to the window object.

+We can use them in callback functions

+**Where we shouldn't use them?**

+1. We shouldn't be using arrow functions inside objects as methods. specially if we use the 'this' keyword inside of the function.

 **Example:**
 ```js
 const me = {